henryleach/grey-book/README.md

 ## Analytics

-There are templates to add analytics scripts for Google and/or [TinyAnalytics](https://tinyanalytics.io).
+There are templates to add analytics scripts for [TinyAnalytics](https://tinyanalytics.io).

 To avoid these being triggered in testing, they are only rendered if either you have an environment variable called 'HUGO_ENV' set to "production" or in the config file you have the 'env' variable set.